-Included in other current liabilities and other liabilities are deferred tax liabilities of ¥256 million and ¥1,611 million at March 31, 2008 and 2009, respectively.
+Included in other current liabilities and other liabilities are deferred tax liabilities of ¥1,611 million and ¥1,851 million at March 31, 2009 and 2010, respectively.

-At March 31, 2009, Advantest had total net operating loss carry forwards for income tax purposes of ¥45,387 million which are available to reduce future income taxes, if any.
-Operating losses ¥43,930 million attributable to the Company and domestic subsidiaries in Japan will expire during the years ending March 31, 2015 and 2016.
-Other net operating losses of ¥1,457 million have no expiration dates.

-Net operating loss carryforwards utilized during the years ended March 31, 2007 and 2008 were \$486 million and \$1,046 million, respectively.
+At March 31, 2010, Advantest had total net operating loss carry forwards for income tax purposes of $\pm 67,480$ million which are available to reduce future income taxes.
+Operating losses of $\pm 66,432$ million attributable to the Company and domestic subsidiaries in Japan will expire during the years ending March 31, 2015 and 2017.
+Other net operating losses of $\pm 1,048$ million have no expiration dates.
+Net operating loss carryforwards utilized during the years ended March 31, 2008 and 2010 were $\pm 1,046$ million and $\pm 2,421$ million, respectively.
 There was no utilized amount during the year ended March 31, 2009.

 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
+Based upon projections for future taxable income over the periods in which the deferred tax assets are deductible including management's expectations of future semiconductor market and semiconductor and component test systems market prospects and other factors, management believes it is more likely than not that Advantest will realize the benefits of these deductible differences, net of valuation allowance.